-Since the early 1980s, soulful shred sensei Lynch — AKA "Mr. Scary" — has challenged the boundaries of his abilities, constantly evolved with the times and kept his playing fresh.
+Since the early Eighties, soulful shred sensei Lynch—"Mr. Scary"—has challenged the boundaries of his abilities, constantly evolved with the times and kept his playing fresh.

 Since G is a note in E dim7, and G and E are both open strings, symmetrical fretting works across both strings and all the way up the fretboard.
 The pattern in the lick on both the E and G strings is frets 9, 12, 15, 18, 21 (on the high E).
 Tap the 18th fret with your pick hand middle finger and fret the 9th-12th-15th stretch with index-middle-pinky, respectively (the 21st fret is slid into with a slide of the tapping finger with the note still ringing after the initial tap at the 18th).

 SCARY LICK 1A is the lick in 4/4 time with an “accelerator” shift to sextuplets from sixteenths (6s from 4s) on beat 3.
 SCARY LICK 1B is the pattern looped evenly in ¾ time (also try looping it indefinitely over 4/4 time for a trippy off-center effect).
 Check out how this lick grabs your attention yet blends seamlessly in an E Dorian/blues context (as it has the E and G from Em, the Db/C# from E Dorian, and the Bb from E blues).

 SCARY LICK 2A features a major triad shape ascending diagonally up the fretboard a tritone (aka “The Devil’s Interval," and the Diabolus in Musica) at a time.
 Kirk Hammett famously “borrowed” a lick similar to this Lynch lick on a certain …And Justice For All track.
 Lynch’s version can be heard in his searing “Kiss of Death” solo (Back for the Attack, Dokken).